martyn82/handbook/docs/_pages/metrics/details/mttf.md

     <dd>No</dd>

     <dt>Rationale</dt>
-    <dd>Measuring the time it takes before a failure occurs gives an impression on the life expectancy of a system.</dd>
+    <dd>Measuring the time it takes before a failure occurs gives an impression on the life expectancy of a system.
+        <br>It is meant for unrepairable systems.
+For example, space probes that 'brick' when they fail.</dd>

     <dt>Improving</dt>
     <dd>Usually, longer is better.